icaps25/icaps25.github.io/content/program/workshops/keps.md

 Two types of papers can be submitted.
 Full technical papers with the length up to 8 pages + 1 for references, are standard research papers.
 Short papers with the length between 2 and 4 pages (+1 for references) describe either a particular application or focus on open challenges.
 All papers must be submitted in a PDF format and must conform to the [ICAPS 2025 author kit instructions for formatting](https://icaps25.icaps-conference.org/calls/main_track/).

-The submission will be done via Easychair (link TBC).
+The submission will be done via [ChairingTool](https://chairingtool.com/conferences/keps25/main-track?role=author).

 ### Policy on Previously Published Materials